 Managing director for global market strategy at JP Morgan Nikolaos Panigirtzoglou's perspective on cryptocurrency seems to contradict that of the company's CEO, Jamie Dimon.

 Dimon has spoken of the merits of blockchain technology yet insists that bitcoin is a fraud.
-By comparison, Panigirtzoglou believes that cryptocurrencies might emerge as a new asset class and is gaining legitimacy thanks to the introduction of derivative contracts by established exchanges, which include LedgerX, Nasdaq, Canter Fitzgerald, CME Group, and CBOE.
+By comparison, Panigirtzoglou believes that cryptocurrencies might emerge as a new asset class and is gaining legitimacy thanks to the introduction of cryptocurrency derivatives by established exchanges, which include LedgerX, Nasdaq, Cantor Fitzgerald, CME Group, and CBOE.